 Some individuals are prohibited from receiving SNAP benefits.
-These include:
+These reasons include:

-- Failure to comply with work requirements, OR
+- Disqualified for failure to comply with work requirements;

-- Intentionally making false statements, withholding information or committing an act that violates the Food and Nutrition Act, SNAP regulations or state law for the purpose of using, acquiring, presenting, transferring, receiving, possessing, or trafficking of SNAP benefits or authorization cards used as part of an automated benefit delivery system.
+- Disqualified for an Intentional Program Violation (IPV) by intentionally making false statements, withholding information or committing an act that violates the Food and Nutrition Act, SNAP regulations or state law for the purpose of using, acquiring, presenting, transferring, receiving, possessing, or trafficking of SNAP benefits or authorization cards used as part of an automated benefit delivery system;

-- Failure to provide a Social Security Number.
+- Disqualified for failure to provide a Social Security number;

-- Non-Citizens who do not meet non-citizen requirements (undocumented aliens and unaccompanied minor children are not Qualified Non-Citizens because they have not been issued the required INS documents and, therefore, they cannot be verified through SAVE).
+- Ineligible non-citizens who do not meet non-citizen requirements.
+(Undocumented aliens and unaccompanied minor children are not Qualified Non-Citizens because they have not been issued the required USCIS documents and, therefore, they cannot be verified through SAVE.);

-- Students (18-49) attending an institution of higher education at least half time, unless they meet certain exceptions.
+- Students attending an institution of higher education at least half time, unless they meet certain exceptions;

 Am I allowed to have resources?

-Is there a limit to how long I can get SNAP benefits?
+Is there a limit to how long I can receive SNAP benefits?

-SNAP benefits are limited to a maximum of 3 months in a 36 month period for individuals aged 18 – 49, who are able bodied and do not have dependents, unless they meet an exemption or are engaged in 80 hours of work activity per month.
+SNAP benefits are limited to a maximum of 3 months in a 36-month period for individuals aged 18 – 49, who are able bodied and do not have dependents, unless they meet the ABAWD work requirement or an exception or are engaged in 80 hours of work activity per month.

-What kind of income allows me to get benefits?
+What kind of income allows me to receive SNAP benefits?

 In order to meet the income eligibility standards, a household’s gross monthly income cannot exceed 130% of the federal poverty level (see list below).
 Households which contain an elderly (age 60 or older) or disabled individual are subject to a net income limit of 100% of federal poverty level.